fe-data/fe-docs/docs/usage/events.rst

    Mind you: the template-names are case sensitive and make sure the ``.pdf`` suffix is lowercase and the ticket name should not contain spaces.
 The qrcode block will be printed on the same location for all templates.

    .. note:: If you upload a new ticket template, always open the event for editing and save it again.
 Do this for every event that is using this template.

+**No border**
+   If checked, no border is printed around the qrcode block.

 Invoice
 ^^^^^^^